yankunm/Jeux/README.md

 ## Introduction

-The goal of this assignment is to become familiar with low-level POSIX threads, multi-threading safety, concurrency guarantees, and networking.
+The goal of this project is to become familiar with low-level POSIX threads, multi-threading safety, concurrency guarantees, and networking.
 The overall objective is to implement a simple game server that allows users to play each other in a two-player game and assigns them numerical